What to See in Turin in One Day: Is Turin Worth Visiting?

 From the outside and inside, the Royal Palace of Turin abounds with royalty

-Whatever you do, don’t skip the Royal Armory—it’s filled with stuffed horses (for real) and armored knights and weapons and all the things my childhood dreams were made of.
+Top Tip: Whatever you do, don’t skip the Royal Armory—it’s filled with stuffed horses (for real) armored knights and weapons, and all the things my childhood dreams were made of.

 What to expect at the Royal Palace of Turin

-The visit starts from the state apartments in the Royal Palace, continues through the Royal Armory, and even touches on the Holy Shroud.
-While the ticket gives you access to the entire day, including the Savoy Gallery and Archaeological Museum with the Roman Theatre’s ruins, you’ll have to be strategic with your time.
+The visit started from the state apartments in the Royal Palace, continued through the Royal Armory, and even touched on the Holy Shroud.
+While the ticket gave me access to the entire day, including the Savoy Gallery and Archaeological Museum with the Roman Theatre’s ruins, I had to be strategic with my time.
 Like I said—skip the artsy stuff and focus on the grandeur.

 And then there’s the incredible library—which, by the way, you can enter from outside the palace.
 Or can you?
 We stumbled into it, unsure if we were even allowed in, but nobody seemed to mind.